toddcf/toddcf3/README.md

 ### All Pages

-- Complete redesign (Adobe XD).
+- Complete redesign.
-  - Improve the UX in addition to the UI.
+  - Nail down the UX before the UI.
+  - Redesign the UI in Adobe XD.
-  - Better use of spacing rather than line divisions.
+    - Make better use of spacing rather than line divisions.
 - Recode from ground up using BEM and mobile-first breakpoints.
 - Replace all jQuery with vanilla JavaScript.
 - Use Airbnb ESLint and CSS style guide.